ministruth/skynet/develop.md

 - HTTP 200: OK.
 - HTTP 301/302: redirect.
 - HTTP 400: parameters are not correct.
+- HTTP 403: permission denied.
-- HTTP 403: permission denied or path not found, in order to prevent plugin guessing.
+- HTTP 404: path not found.
 - HTTP 500: internal error.

 When the status code is 200, the return value is in the general format: